ItheaValgulious/blog/source/_drafts/english-speech.md

 As a summry, AI has enhanced and will constantly enhance human's creativity by realizing the whims that we could already quit and popularizing the knowledge be the basical root of creativity.

+## Class 2

+### Something about Chinese Culture

+Unity of Human and Nature

+Heaven has its seasons,erath has its engery,material has its quality, and craftmans have their skills.

+drain the pounds to catch the fish

+Creative Spirit of Craftsmanship
+We polish the lacquer and the lacquer also polishes us.

+People-oriented thinking

+Filial Piety(孝顺)

+the benevolent love the people.

+treat the elders of others as your own, treat the kids of others as your own

+harmony without uniformity

+all things carreid Yin and embrace Yang,through the collection(?) of Qi to achieve harmony

+gentele man seeks harmony but not uniformity